moliver28/research-handbook/content/handbook/marketing/marketing-operations/campaigns-and-programs.md

 ### Step 3: Update Marketo tokens

 - If you are adding new assets as well, please follow the instructions below for new assets in addition to these instructions for setting up a new Region/Vendor.
-- If you used the program template with the {{my.Assetx-Title}} and {{my.Assetx-Type}} prepopulated, complete the {{my.Assetx-sfdc_campaign}} for each asset.
+- If you used the program template with the `{{my.Assetx-Title}}` and `{{my.Assetx-Type}}` prepopulated, complete the `{{my.Assetx-sfdc_campaign}}` for each asset.
-- In order to complete the {{my.Assetx-sfdc_campaign}}, the campaigns must be created in SFDC first and the campaign in SFDC must be marked as `Active`.
+- In order to complete the `{{my.Assetx-sfdc_campaign}}`, the campaigns must be created in SFDC first and the campaign in SFDC must be marked as `Active`.
 This token will validate the campaign exists in SFDC in order to populate.
 Pay close attention to the asset number you are populating.
 The tokens are not in order.
-- If you used the program template without tokens pre-populated, complete each {{my.Assetx-Title}}, {{my.Assetx-Type}}, and {{my.Assetx-sfdc_campaign}}.
+- If you used the program template without tokens pre-populated, complete each `{{my.Assetx-Title}}`, `{{my.Assetx-Type}}`, and `{{my.Assetx-sfdc_campaign}}`.
 Be sure to reference the [existing asset list](https://docs.google.com/spreadsheets/d/1PY2_uO2qg4vszSFOBrWXoHfIlNIt2qmjdr6A6fBEtcg/edit#gid=161086184) when you complete the tokens.
 Do not include the `Asset [number] -` in the token value.
 If you are not using a specific asset (for example, you aren't using Asset 4 in your program), skip that token.
 You will delete it from the automation later.
-     - For {{my.Assetx-Type}}, the options are `Whitepaper`, `eBook`, `Report`, `Video`, or `General`
+  - For `{{my.Assetx-Type}}`, the options are `Whitepaper`, `eBook`, `Report`, `Video`, or `General`
-- Complete the `{{campaign owner email}}, {{region}}, and {{vendor}} tokens.
+- Complete the `{{campaign owner email}}`, `{{region}}`, and `{{vendor}}` tokens.

 ### Step 4: Modify & Activate Marketo smart campaigns

 It is critical that any reference to asset number in Marketo automation (not tokens) uses the format `Asset [number] -` ("asset number space -").
 For example `Asset 1 -` and `Asset 12 -`.
 This allows the automation to select the proper asset since we are using "contains" to trigger the automation.
 Without the `(space) -` after the asset number, both Asset 12 and Asset 1 will be recorded as Asset 1.

 - `02 Interesting Moments`
   - **Smart list**: No changes.
 Confirm that all references to the Marketo program match your program name.
   - **Flow**: `Step 2-Interesting Moment` - Delete the selection for any assets you are not using for this Region/Vendor by clicking the X next to the relevant Choice.
 Confirm that you are deleting the choice referencing the correct asset.
 For example, Asset 4 is a French asset.
 If you are not using it in AMER, you will click the X next to Choice 4 (confirm this is the choice referencing Asset 4 before deletion).
 You will delete the same selections for Processing and Manual Upload processing.
 Note that it is not obvious when the selection deletes.
 Please confirm that the asset number you are deleting is correct before you click again.
   - **Schedule**: Click on `Activate`.
 This should be set to `Each person can run through the flow every time`.
 - `01 Processing`
   - **Smart list**: No changes.
 Confirm that all references to the Marketo program match your program name.
   - **Flow** (confirm that program references match the Marketo program name): `Step 1 - Add to List`- Delete any assets you are not using from the asset list.
 This will cause any responses that come in with that asset number to go into the error list and you can manually add them to the correct SFDC campaign.
     - `Step 2 - Add to SFDC Campaign` - Delete the selection for any assets you are not using for this Region/Vendor by clicking the X next to the relevant Choice.
 Confirm that you are deleting the choice referencing the correct asset.
 If you do not delete the choices for unused campaigns, the responses will be added to the template campaign in SFDC.
   - **Schedule**: Click on `Activate`.
 This should be set to `Each person can run through the flow every time`.
 - `03 Manual upload processing`
   - **Smart list**: No changes.
 Confirm that the program name in the filter matches your Marketo program name.
   - **Flow** (confirm that program references match the Marketo program name): `Step 2 - Add to List`- Delete any assets you are not using from the asset list.
 This will cause any responses that come in with that asset number to go into the error list and you can manually add them to the correct SFDC campaign.
     - `Step 5 - Add to SFDC Campaign` - Delete the selection for any assets you are not using for this Region/Vendor by clicking the X next to the relevant Choice.
 Confirm that you are deleting the choice referencing the correct asset.
 If you do not delete the choices for unused campaigns, the responses will be added to the template campaign in SFDC.
 Note that it is not obvious when the selection deletes.
 Please confirm that the asset number you are deleting is correct before you click again.
   - **Schedule**: No changes.
 This will be activated by MOps if it is required.
 It will only be used on a manual upload and is not necessary if you use the self-service upload process.
 - `Not added to SFDC` - This isn't a campaign to activate, but this report will help you track issues with leads being added to SFDC.
   - **Smart List**: In filter 2 - `Member of SFDC Campaign` add the specific SFDC campaigns for this program.
 Click on green plus sign, then start typing.
 A list of SFDC campaigns will come up and you can click on them to add them to the list.
 Click OK.

 ### Step 5: Important information for content syndication list uploads